 About Camp Abilities

 Camp Abilities Columbus GA is a comprehensive developmental sports camp for children who are blind or visually impaired.
 Camp Abilities provides a 1:1 instructional situation for each child.
 Camp Abilities Columbus GA will provide various sporting and recreational activities for participants with visual impairments who vary in socio-economic status, ethnic background, and skill level.
-Sports and recreational activities include: goalball, beep baseball, beep kickball, tandem biking, rock climbing, tennis, soccer, swimming, and team building activities.
+Sports and recreational activities include: goalball, beep baseball, beep kickball, tandem biking, rock climbing, tennis, soccer, swimming, track & field and team building activities.

 Purpose of Camp Abilities